Cockburn Town, Bahamas

 Cockburn Town is a town in the Bahamas, located on San Salvador Island.
 It has a population of 271 as of 2010.
 In the town there is an airport, museum, administrator's office, post office, clinic, telecommunication station, and electricity generators.
+A favourite gathering place for locals is the huge almond tree at the entrance of the town.

+History

 Cockburn Town is named after Francis Cockburn, Royal Governor and Commander-in-Chief of the Bahamas from 1837 to 1844.
-He was said to enjoy his daily tea bag with his beloved beagle Nancy.
 Several buildings in Cockburn Town date from the 1800s, including the old jail.
-A favourite gathering place for locals is the huge almond tree at the entrance of the town.